 Saaz is the Old World steadfast standby made famous by Pilsner Urquell.
 It possesses the aromatic blend of earth and spice notable in European pilsners.

-Simcoe is a patented variety less than 10 years old that is quickly finding its way into the hearts of bitter-loving craft brewers.
+Simcoe is a patented variety that is quickly finding its way into the hearts of bitter-loving craft brewers.
 Intense pine aroma adds to the fresh, youthful vigor.
 Dual purpose but generally considered a bittering hop.

 Tardif de Bourgogne Hops are a French land race variety.
 Good for continental lagers.